Postnatal heparin: what’s the evidence?

 Why we need research on postnatal heparin

-LMWH can be offered in pregnancy and/or after birth.
-Postnatal (after birth) heparin is the subject of the study and commentary that I’m sharing today, and the research focused on women who did not already have a blood clot.
+Heparin can be offered in pregnancy and/or after birth.
+Postnatal (after birth) heparin is the subject of the study and commentary that I’m sharing in this blog post, and the research focused on women who did not already have a blood clot.

-But until now, we haven’t had any scientific evidence to tell us whether LMWH works or not, so that’s why this research and the related commentary are so valuable.
+But until now, we haven’t had any scientific evidence to tell us about the effectiveness of postnatal heparin when given on a population basis, so that’s why these research studies are so valuable.

 The study